-If you like the layout of the first newsletter you sent, you can save time when creating your next newsletter by duplicating the first one you sent.
+If you like the layout of the first email you sent, you can save time when creating your next email by duplicating your campaign.

 So what will you talk about?